Lower bounds for the number of subrings in $\mathbb{Z}^n$: Abstract

 \section{Abstract}

 Let $f_n(k)$ be the number of subrings of index $k$ in $\Z^n$.
-We prove two new lower bounds for $f_n(p^e)$ when $e \ge n-1$.
+We show that results of Brakenhoff imply a lower bound for the asymptotic growth of subrings in $\Z^n$, improving upon lower bounds given by Kaplan, Marcinek, and Takloo-Bighash.
+Further, we prove two new lower bounds for $f_n(p^e)$ when $e \ge n-1$.
 Using these bounds, we study the divergence of the subring zeta function of $\Z^n$ and its local factors.
 Lastly, we apply these results to the problem of counting orders in a number field.